Shahi-Rep/AI/Installation guide.md

-How to Install and Run the Local AI (Offline)
+How to Install and Run the Local Monis AI Interface (Offline)
 Important: Please follow each step in the correct order.
 Do not install anything from a later step before completing the previous one.

 Step 1: Download and install Python 3.11.0